-- Insurance must be required on all properties to achieve maximum spread of risk and to ensure that uninsured properties do not exist after a catastrophic event. - Insurance companies writing property coverage in the nation must be required to take all homeowners and small business property risks that meet national mitigation standards for disaster risk. - All risk coverage on new construction should be initially provided for five years on a policy purchased by the builder and sold along with the structure. - Reasonable deductibles and limits should be standardized under policy terms set nationally.
+- Insurance must be required on all properties to achieve maximum spread of risk and to ensure that uninsured properties do not exist after a catastrophic event. - Insurance companies writing property coverage in the nation must be required to take all homeowners and small business property risks that meet national mitigation standards for disaster risk. - All risk coverage on new construction should be initially provided for five years on a policy purchased by the builder and sold along with the structure as a strong economic incentive for the builder to choose sites and construct buildings with the catastrophe risk clearly in mind. - Reasonable deductibles and limits should be standardized under policy terms set nationally.
 Persons seeking lower premiums through higher deductibles and other changes to the base policy should be able to do so by signing an agreement that no disaster assistance will be sought for losses in amounts below the higher coverage levels.